CS-433/CS-433-Project-2-CWX/README.md

 `run.py`: It creates a model and train it, or loads a pre-trained model, and it makes predictions on the test set.

-`submission_to_mask.py`:Convert the submission file into prediction images.
+`submission_to_mask.py`: Convert the submission file into prediction images.

 `train.py`: It trains the model.